|

 cage.
 These factors to be considered are things such as location,

-space can you devote to this bird cage.
-So rather than provide you
+much space can you devote to this bird cage.
+So rather than

-with specifications as to how large a cage should be, I prefer to
+provide you with specifications as to how large a cage should be,

-give you a few guidelines when selecting that home for your pet.
+I prefer to give you a few guidelines when selecting that home for

 First, make